home-assistant/addons/mosquitto/README.md

 ## How to use

 The add-on has a couple of options available.
-For more detailed instructions see [mosquitto].
-The basic thing to get the add-on running would be:
+For more detailed instructions, see [mosquitto].
+To get the add-on running:

 1. Start the add-on.
 2. Have some patience and wait a couple of minutes.